AnthonyLonsMax/compose/README.md

 ## Why "Compose"?

-The library does not load anything — it **composes** flat slices into nested structures.
-The name reflects the actual job: take parts (parents, children) and compose them into a whole.
+The name reflects the actual job: take parts (flat parent/child slices) and **compose** them into a nested whole.
+No loading, no fetching — just composition.